alibalapour/MIUS-Committee-Website/content/english/events/Fathers-day-run-2026/index.md

 draft: false
 ---

-"Prostate Cancer Foundation Canada organises a fun family day with walking or running, lunch and entertainment.
+Prostate Cancer Foundation Canada organises a fun family day with walking or running, lunch and entertainment.
 Join the 2km stroll, 5 km walk or 10km timed run and raise some funds for prostate cancer research!
-Event information can be found [here](https://www.thefathersdayrun.ca/event-info)."
+Event information can be found [here](https://www.thefathersdayrun.ca/event-info).